Skip to main content

 Technical Analysis

 CVE-2025-50174 is a use-after-free vulnerability classified under CWE-416, affecting the Windows Device Association Broker service in Microsoft Windows 11 Version 25H2 (build 10.0.26200.0).
-The vulnerability stems from improper memory management where the service attempts to use memory after it has been freed, leading to potential memory corruption.
-An authorized local attacker with low privileges can exploit this flaw to execute arbitrary code in the context of the vulnerable service, effectively elevating their privileges to SYSTEM level.
-The attack does not require user interaction but does require local access and has a high attack complexity, indicating some conditions must be met for successful exploitation.
-The CVSS v3.1 base score is 7.0, reflecting high severity with impacts on confidentiality, integrity, and availability.
-No public exploits or patches are currently available, but the vulnerability is publicly disclosed and should be considered a significant risk.
-The Device Association Broker service is responsible for managing device associations and connectivity, making it a critical component in Windows 11's device management framework.
-Exploitation could allow attackers to bypass security controls and gain persistent elevated access, potentially leading to full system compromise.
+This vulnerability occurs when the service improperly manages memory, freeing an object while it is still in use, which can lead to memory corruption.
+An authorized attacker with low privileges on the local machine can exploit this flaw to execute arbitrary code with elevated privileges, effectively escalating their rights to higher system levels.
+The vulnerability does not require user interaction but does require local access and some level of privilege (low-level authorization).
+The CVSS v3.1 score of 7.0 reflects a high severity, with attack vector local (AV:L), attack complexity high (AC:H), privileges required low (PR:L), no user interaction (UI:N), unchanged scope (S:U), and high impact on confidentiality, integrity, and availability (C:H/I:H/A:H).
+No public exploits are known at this time, but the vulnerability poses a significant risk if weaponized.
+The Device Association Broker service is responsible for managing device pairing and association, making it a critical component in Windows device management.
+Improper handling of this service can allow attackers to bypass security controls and gain elevated access, potentially compromising system security and sensitive data.
+The vulnerability was reserved in June 2025 and published in October 2025, with no patches currently available, emphasizing the need for proactive mitigation.

 Potential Impact